-In 2015, Olga Peretyatko debuted to rave reviews as Violetta in La Traviata at the Opéra Lausanne, followed by a new production of the same title at the Festspielhaus in Baden-Baden.
-She returns to the Vienna State Opera for I Puritani, to La Scala in Milan for Rossini's Otello, to the Metropolitan Opera in New York for Rigoletto, along with debuts at the Teatro Regio in Turin in I Puritani, at the Tivoli in Copenhagen and at La Monnaie in Bruxelles in L'Elisir d'amore and at the Teatro Real in Madrid in Rigoletto.
-Subsequent debuts are planned to take place at Opéra Bastille in Paris, Royal Opera House Covent Garden, New National Theatre in Tokyo, San Francisco Opera, and Opéra de Monte-Carlo.
+In 2015, Olga Peretyatko-Mariotti debuted to rave reviews as Violetta in La Traviata at the Opéra de Lausanne, followed by a new production of the same title at the Festspielhaus in Baden-Baden.
+She returned to the Vienna State Opera for I Puritani, to La Scala in Milan for Rossini's Otello, to the Metropolitan Opera in New York for Rigoletto, along with debuts at the Teatro Regio in Turin in I Puritani, at the Tivoli in Copenhagen and at La Monnaie in Bruxelles in L'Elisir d'amore and at the Teatro Real in Madrid in Rigoletto, and she started off into 2016 with a highly successful tour to Baden-Baden, Vienna and Paris (Théatre des Champs-Elysées) performing concerts entirely dedicated to Gioacchino Rossini, as well with a equally successful return to the Vienna Staatsoper with Gilda in Rigoletto and her highly attended debut in her hometown with La Traviata at the Marinsky Theatre conducted by Valerij Gergiev, followed by a spectacular house debut at the Opéra Bastille in Paris in one of her signature roles, Gilda in Verdi’s Rigoletto.